 Needless to say, reviewers are thrilled.
 According to past buyers, it takes only 30 minutes to assemble in its entirety but has lasted throughout multiple children: "My son used it for 2.5 years until he recently graduated to a twin bed (also from Ikea), and we plan to use it for our second baby come August!
 It's very sturdy and I love the clean, modern look."
 But buyers aren't the only ones who have taken notice — Consumer Reports is also in support of the smart design, and have given it an overall score of 83.
 Its level of safety is considered very good, while its ease of assembly and construction are excellent.

-The white gives a classic, innocent touch to any nursery or bedroom, but this design is also available in espresso brown for a sleeker, more modern look.
+The white gives a classic, simple touch to any nursery or bedroom, but this design is also available in espresso brown for a sleeker, more modern look.

-The Most Budget-Friendly Pick: Orbelle Contemporary Toddler Bed
+The Most Budget-Friendly Pick: Suite Bebe Blair Toddler Bed

 Let's be honest — your child will likely only use their toddler bed for a few years (if that), so it's not surprising that some people don't want to spend a ton of money on one.
-In that case, there's the Orbelle toddler bed.
-This option costs well under $100 and accomodates most standard crib mattresses, so the transition is easy as well as affordable.
+In that case, there's the Blair bed from Suite Bebe.
+This option costs well under $100 and accommodates most standard crib mattresses, so the transition is easy as well as affordable.

 All The Right Features: Oeuf Classic Toddler Bed